rfberaldo/sqlz/README.md

 ## Comparison with [sqlx](https://github.com/jmoiron/sqlx)

 - It was designed with a simpler API for everyday use, with fewer concepts and less verbose.
-- It has full support for UTF-8 in named queries.
+- It has full support for UTF-8/multilingual named queries.

 ### Performance